NavirInc/Normes-De-Developpement-WordPress/README.md

 No visual builders are used.

 ## PROGRAMMING LANGUAGES
-The theme should be developed, to the extent that is reasonable, using vanilla HTML, CSS, and Javascript without the use of additional frameworks or libraries.
+The theme should be developed, to the extent that is reasonable, using vanilla HTML, CSS, and JavaScript without the use of additional frameworks or libraries.

 Certain features, however, may justify the use of third-party libraries.
-These libraries must be well-established, have a history of updates, and be approved by the agency.
+These libraries must be well established, have a history of updates, and be approved by the agency.

 All code must be exclusively in English (comments, variables, classes, etc.).